artsy/artsy.github.io/_posts/2018-05-07-is-graphql-the-future.markdown

 return step3(“something else”)
 ```

 So, sequencing got a bit more verbose, but it _is_ there.

 Interestingly, GraphQL reserves vertical stacking for something that’s an afterthought in most languages: _concurrency_.
-Granted, there’s no way to synchronize concurrent paths of execution, to unify them, but still.
+(Granted, there’s no way to [synchronize](<https://en.wikipedia.org/wiki/Synchronization_(computer_science)>) concurrent paths of execution.)
 I’m not going to quote [the spec](https://facebook.github.io/graphql/October2016/), but search it yourself, and you can find the word “parallel” in there several times.
 This design is intentional.

 ## Variables